Osterville, Massachusetts: About

 A steel drawbridge connects the village to Little Island and Grand Island (also known as Oyster Harbors), a gated community featuring many luxury houses and a private country club.
 The neighborhood of Wianno abuts the East Bay section of Osterville.

-There are two private country clubs in Osterville: The Wianno Club and the Oyster Harbors Club.
-Each club has a private 18 hole golf course, private tennis facilities, and a private beach.
+There are two private country clubs in Osterville: the Wianno Club and the Oyster Harbors Club.
+Each club has a private 18-hole golf course, private tennis facilities, and a private beach.
 The Wianno Yacht Club, a private club on West Bay, offers children's sailing lessons.

-Dowses Beach in Osterville is a town of Barnstable beach, there are toilet facilities with showers and a beach house for changing in privacy.
+Dowses Beach in Osterville is a Barnstable town beach; there are toilet facilities with showers and a beach house for changing in privacy.
 Lifeguards are present during the summer months only.

 Education

 Osterville is home to a private K-12 school, Cape Cod Academy.